rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 !!! quote "Luke 10:18-19"
     And He said to them, “I saw Satan fall like lightning from heaven.
 Behold, I give you the authority to trample on serpents and scorpions, and over all the power of the enemy, and nothing shall by any means hurt you.

 Christ's victory over Satan is referenced by John the Theologian in the Book of Revelation.
-Satan was defeated in the heavens, and defeated on the earth.
+Satan was defeated both in the heavens, and on the earth.

 !!! quote "Revelation 12:9"
     And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.

+And now Christ rules His kingdom in the midst of His enemies.
 Notice the symbolic themes connecting Satan with beasts (the great red dragon) and with worldly kings.
-The manifestation of Satan's forces include the primordial *beasts* which we'll turn to now.
+The manifestation of Satan's forces include the primordial *beasts* which we'll explore next.